remiebeling/Loewenstark_ImproveMirasvit/README.md

-# Loewenstark_AttributeLogin
+# Loewenstark_MirasvitImprovements
-Enable Customers to login with any Attribute specified in Backend.
-For Example customer number or Username
+Adds "add to cart" functionality to search autocomplete

 ## Installation:
 the usual modman Way.

-## Notice:
-After installation you may have to edit customer form login validation rules to fit yout needs.

-# Loewenstark_ImproveMirasvit
+Keep in Mind that you have to enable the module in System config